-- stomach pain that seems to be getting worse – this could be a sign of an inflamed liver or pancreas
+- stomach pain that seems to be getting worse - this can be a sign of an inflamed liver or pancreas

-- reddening, blisters and peeling of the skin.
-There may also be severe blisters and bleeding in the lips, eyes, mouth, nose and genitals.
-This could be Stevens-Johnson syndrome or toxic epidermal necrolysis.
-It happens in less than 1 in 10,000 people taking lansoprazole
+- reddening, blisters and peeling of the skin, there may also be severe blisters and bleeding in the lips, eyes, mouth, nose and genitals - these can be signs of Stevens-Johnson syndrome or toxic epidermal necrolysis

-- diarrhoea more than 5 times a day or that doesn't seem to be getting better.
-This could be a sign of ulcerative colitis.
-It happens in less than 1 in 10,000 people taking lansoprazole
+- diarrhoea more than 5 times a day or that doesn't seem to be getting better - this can be a sign of ulcerative colitis

 Serious allergic reaction

 In rare cases, it’s possible to have a serious allergic reaction to lansoprazole.